DiogenesF/aircraft-scheduling-df/README.md

 - As the aircrafts are all based in EGKK and there's no flights from this location, **the starting location for the aircrafts are `LFSB`**
 - The removal of the flights from the rotation follow the LIFO method.
 This way, **you can remove only one flight at a time and starting by flights that were added last in the rotation**
+- The list of flights are always ordered by departure time in an ascending order, respecting the rules of turnaround time and that the aircrafts can not teleport

 # Focus: